UpdraftFund/.github/profile/README.md

 ### Ideas for you

-Recommendation engine to show ideas similar to ones a user supported in the past, or suggest ideas based on cohort analysis (e.g. you supported idea X; people who supported X also supported Y).
+Recommendation engine to show ideas similar to ones you supported in the past, or suggest ideas based on cohort analysis (e.g. you supported idea X; people who supported X also supported Y).

 ### Anti-spam fee set by community